Notes on a Monolith

 I watched the clouds move to reveal a sterling sun, watched tiny ice crystals land and catch silver light in my mother’s hair.
 I knew that a deep snow would lift his footprints from the earth.
 A grandmother called later that day.
 Did you notice the weather?
 Our son was welcomed in.
 He will be a warrior for you.

-If I kept walking this line and making my way toward the beginning, I’d tell you about how his uncle, a tough, old cowboy in his eighties, told us to put him away like we are supposed to.
-I’d have to add that the uncle’s daughter said he didn’t come out of his room for days.
+If I kept walking this line and making my way toward the beginning, I’d tell you about how his relative, a tough, old cowboy in his eighties, told us to put him away like we are supposed to.
+I’d have to add that the relative’s daughter said he didn’t come out of his room for days.
 I’d have to tell you how monuments of mothers fell into a couch in grief.
 I’d have to start with trying to describe how the howls of disbelief and sadness broke the quiet of a cold, November morning.
 My brother, Our Son, the saddest refrain, played in a haze of a trying-to-call-him-back.
 I’d have to tell you that I was the one with the strongest lungs, a runner, that I went into the house, was asked to put his favorites together.
 I wore goggles, shopping bags around my shoes, an NC-95 mask, searched for his best clothes, his bracelet, that tiny mountain range of turquoise, his favorite shoes.
 I ignored the laundry left in the basket, the unmade bed, the cups half-filled with coffee.
 I didn’t find the bracelet.
 I left a towel outside.
 I removed my clothes, threw them in a trash bag, drove home barefoot and wrapped in a bleach-spotted towel.

 I’d tell you that we turned away relatives who came to our door, ate turkey and frybread in silence with tears running down fire-warmed cheeks, the smoke smell living in our unwashed hair.
 I’d say that I am okay with skipping November from here on out, that I’ve had nightmares of tangles of tubes, of hands pushing down on the space between the lungs.
 I see so many in airless rooms alone.